 Understanding dance education

-Our goal is to educate the minds, bodies, and souls of our students, teaching them the skills needed for a successful life, whether or not they stay involved in dance.
+Our ultimate goal is to nurture the minds, bodies, and souls of our students, equipping them with the necessary skills for a successful life, regardless of their continued involvement in dance.
+You can find more information about our policies on our website at www.nikadanceacademy.com.
+We hope that you have an amazing season at NIKA!!